BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <p><img style="height: 400; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"  src="../graphics/KubernetesCluster.png"></p>

-In SQL Server Big Data Clusters, Kubernetes is responsible for the state of the SQL Server big data clusters; Kubernetes builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.
+In SQL Server Big Data Clusters, Kubernetes is responsible for the state of the SQL Server Big Data Clusters; Kubernetes builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.

 (You'll cover the storage aspects of Kubernetes clusters in a moment.)